Homeowners Insurance

 Quick Answer

-Yes, homeowners insurance covers roof damage caused by sudden, accidental events — including wind, hail, fire, and falling objects.
-As of July 2025, most standard HO-3 policies pay for repairs or full replacement after your deductible, but age-based depreciation can reduce your payout by up to 50% on roofs older than 20 years.
+Yes, homeowners insurance covers roof damage caused by sudden, accidental events, including wind, hail, fire, and falling objects.
+Most standard HO-3 policies pay for repairs or full replacement after your deductible, but age-based depreciation can reduce your payout by up to 50% on roofs older than 20 years.
 Wear, rot, and neglect are never covered.

 What Does Homeowners Insurance Actually Cover for Roof Damage?